freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-get-help-when-you-are-stuck/index.md

 ---
-title: How To Get Help When You Are Stuck
+title: How to Get Help When You Are Stuck
 ---
 When you get stuck, remember: Read-Search-Ask.